micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 This purpose of the packages is to demonstrate Micro-ROS stack can be used in a real application scenario.
 In this demonstration, an altitude control system is simulated.
-The primary purpose of this is to demonstrate how Micro-ROS communicates with ROS2 nodes.
+The primary purpose of this is to demonstrate how Micro-ROS communicates with ROS 2 nodes.

 ##### Real application packages